UNEP-COBSEA · Video Series Proposal

 What Are OECMs — And Why Do They Matter?

-Opens with the urgency of the 30x30 deadline and the gap between current marine protection levels and what's needed.
-Introduces OECMs as a tool that's already working — conservation happening on the ground that simply isn't being counted.
-Covers what OECMs are, why they matter for biodiversity, ecosystems, livelihoods and global targets, and maps the momentum building across the East Asian Seas region.
+Opens with the urgency of the 30x30 deadline and the protection gap across the East Asian Seas.
+Introduces OECMs as a practical tool — conservation already happening on the ground that isn't yet being counted.
+Covers what OECMs are, why they matter for biodiversity, ecosystems, livelihoods and global targets, and closes with a call to action for governments and communities to identify and register OECMs.

-30x30 urgency What is an OECM Already happening Call to action East Asian Seas overview
+30x30 urgency What is an OECM Why they matter East Asian Seas context

 All three videos open and close with a shared branded series sequence, visually connecting the series to the OECM Toolkit and UNEP-COBSEA.